How to Use the MutationObserver API for Tracking DOM Changes

 }

 Since we’re only adding a message to the div, we’ll just grab the first mutation observed on it and check if a text node was inserted.
-If we got more than one change happening, we can just loop through the mutations array.
+If we have more than one change happening, we can loop through the mutations array.

-Every mutation in the mutations array is represented by the object MutationRecord with the following properties.
+Every mutation in the mutations array is represented by the object MutationRecord with the following properties:

 Properties of MutationRecord